Oberheiden P.C. is a law firm that focuses on compliance and defense for corporations on CFIUS matters.

-The attorneys at Oberheiden, P.C. have the experience needed to properly advise you on the scope and extent of CFIUS authority.
+The CFIUS law firm of Oberheiden, P.C. has the experience needed to properly advise you on the scope and extent of CFIUS authority.
 This includes the CFIUS review process and how FIRRMA enhanced the authority of CFIUS.

 Call us at 888-680-1745 or contact our office for a free consultation to help receive advice on these emerging issues.